it0243/drupal-js/README.md

 ### JS terminology

-In order to start with JS you sould be familiar with the basic terms below.
+In order to start with JS you should be familiar with the basic terms below.
 Note that some of them may refer to a specific JS framework.

 - CORS
 - Cache